thealexcons/ServerLoadBalancer/README.md

 ## Usage
 If you would like to use this package in your own code, take a look at `main.go` in the `example` directory for a self-explanatory and commented example usage of the package.

-It can also be used as a command line tool, by building the `app.go` file in the `example` directory.
+It can also be used as a command line tool, by building the `app.go` file in the `example` directory, by doing `go build app.go`.

 I am in the process of building a CLI app for this load balancer, which I will link to when it is done.
+For now, you can use this by supplying two command line arguments: the path to a file containing the node addresses (and weights), and the port number for the load balancer to listen on:

+`./app -nodes=nodes.txt -port=8080`

+You can see the format of `nodes.txt` in the `example` directory.